-Research Area Cultural Anthropology, Area Studies of Southeast Asia particularly on the Philippines.
+Research Area Cultural Anthropology, Urban Development and Politics, Social Policy, Area Studies of the Philippines particularly on the Philippines.
 Current researches are on social policy, civil society and welfare state as a modern institution of governmentality, and how these influence people's mode of life and identity.
-Specific topics are: urban poverty, land tenure security and social housing projects in slum communities, natural resource management and political ecology in rural communities, and transnational migration.
+Specific topics are: urban development and politics in Global South, poverty, land tenure security and social housing projects in slum communities, natural resource management and political ecology in rural communities, and transnational migration.